 The Australian Government subsidises a range of aged care services in Australia through a variety of different programs.

-If you’re over 65 years, or over 50 years for Aboriginal and Torres Strait Islander people, and having trouble managing at home, you may be eligible for the following:
+If you’re over 65 years, or over 50 years for Aboriginal and Torres Strait Islander people, and having trouble managing at home, you may be eligible for government funded programs.

 The Commonwealth Home Support Programme is an entry-level program, open to seniors over 65 years of age, or over 50 years for Aboriginal or Torres Strait Islanders, who need: